suhacker1/suhacker1.github.io/c_projects.md

 **Deep Learning Training**

+This was a training repository made for the RoboJackets RoboNav team.
+It is intended to be a quick crash course in practical machine learning and deep learning.
+At the end of README, there is a larger list of trusted resources for further training.

-Skills: Python, PyTorch, Catalyst, NumPy, Scikit-learn
+Skills: Python, PyTorch, Catalyst, NumPy, Scikit-learn, Jupyter Notebooks

 Resources: [GitHub Repository]()